Yel1oww/WinLightOptimizer/README.md

 Each step is tracked individually.
 The summary at the end shows exactly which steps passed and which failed, with a note that many failures are harmless (unsupported registry key on your Windows version, a service that does not exist on your hardware, etc.).

+Windows Activation has been moved to **Option 4** in the main menu and no longer runs as part of the optimization steps.

 ---

 ### Step 1 — Visual Performance